 Let bygones be bygones

 To 'let bygones be bygones' is to allow the unpleasant things that have happened in the past to be forgotten.

 'Let bygones be bygones' is one of the small group of phrases the meaning of which people enquire about more than they do the origin.
 On the face of it, the meaning is obvious and seems to require no explanation - after all, bygones can hardly be anything other than bygones.
 We don't have sayings like 'let greengrocers be greengrocers', so is there more to it?
 As it turns out, there is.

-In the 15th century, a bygone was was simply 'a thing that has gone by', i.e. a thing of the past.
+In the 15th century, a bygone was was simply 'a thing that has gone by', that is, a thing of the past.
 Shakespeare used it with that meaning in The Winters Tale, 1611:

 This satisfaction, The by-gone-day proclaym'd, say this to him.